This post may contain affiliate links. Please read my disclosure.

 - Pour on top of the shortbread.

-- Cool completely in the fridge before adding the chocolate.
+- Cool completely in the fridge before adding the chocolate ganache (about 15-30 minutes).

 - Combine the chocolate chips and cream in a microwave safe bowl and heat for 30 second intervals, stirring in between.